Pregnancy - vacuum system; Labor - vacuum assisted

 - Bleeding inside the skull can be very serious, but it is rare.

-- The baby may have a temporary “cap” on the back of its head after birth due to the suction cup used to deliver the baby.
+- The baby may have a temporary cone-headed shape on the back of its head after birth due to the suction cup used to deliver the baby.
+This is called caput succedaneum.
 This is not due to bleeding and will resolve over a few days.

 Foglia LM, Nielsen PE, Deering SH, Galan HL.
 Operative vaginal delivery.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 13.